thejaminator/prompt_reward_rl/documentation/main_page.md

-# Aligning Language Models by putting the reward in the prompt
+# Attempts to align Language Models by putting the reward in the prompt
 We investigate ["Upside-Down"](https://arxiv.org/abs/1912.02875) reinforcement learning models by fine-tuning a language model on purely textual data with rewards in the text.
 We utilize human feedback data from [Anthropic](https://github.com/anthropics/hh-rlhf) to train a reward model.
 Next, we put that reward as text in the prompt.
 Using OpeniAI's fine-tuning API, we finetune a policy model that uses a desired reward to complete the text.
-Like [Decision Transformers](https://arxiv.org/abs/2106.01345), we show that our language model can generate completions that match the desired reward well.
+We wish to explore if like [Decision Transformers](https://arxiv.org/abs/2106.01345), our language model can generate completions that match the desired reward well, and maximize the reward.

 Note: This is still a work in progress.
 We aim to provide a vertical slice of results in this repo.
 Results may change as we experiment with larger models.
 ## Introduction